Mr-Bally/ResourceCollection/README.md

 # Resource Collection
 A collection of resources around software development.
 Please commit anything extra which you think would be useful.
 This does not contain generic tutorials for specific frameworks or languages.

 ## Resource list

+### Community
+- [DEV](https://dev.to/) - A site to interact with other members of the developer community

 ### Design principles and patterns
 - [SourceMaking](https://sourcemaking.com/design_patterns) - Information about the common software design patterns

+### Open Source Software
+- [Goodfirstissue.dev](goodfirstissue.dev) & [https://goodfirstissues.com](https://goodfirstissues.com/) - List of open source issues which are good for first time contributers

+### Operating Systems
+- [Write a simple OS from Scratch](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) -  A document written by Nick Blundell detailing how basic OS are written

 ### Security

  - [AmIUnique](https://amiunique.org/fp) - Identifies how unique your digital fingerprint is
  - [Have I Been Pwned](https://haveibeenpwned.com/) - Details security breaches and whether your credentials have been compromised
  - [Shodan](https://www.shodan.io/) - IOT network monitor

-### OS
-- [Write a simple OS from Scratch](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) -  A document written by Nick Blundell detailing how basic OS are written

-### Community
-- [DEV](https://dev.to/) - A site to interact with other members of the developer community

 ### Other resource collections